 With the right storage capability, VDI can also offer more heavy resource users, such as IT teams, the same powerful user experience for large workloads.
 Historically, this required very expensive endpoint solutions.
 Today, all-flash storage systems can accelerate virtual desktops and applications with incredibly low latency so all users, regardless of workload, can experience market-leading performance.

 VDI and virtualisation allow businesses to control their cloud environments and how they provision resources.
-The ability to dynamically provision and deprovision resources gives organisations unparalleled flexibility and helps IT teams to realise the true value of data centre efficiency.
+The ability to dynamically provision and deprovision resources gives organisations unparalleled flexibility and helps IT teams to realise the true value of data center efficiency.

-Data centre performance can be further transformed with data-reduction technologies--like deduplication and compression.
-For instance, Pure Storage’s Pure Reduce, which offers five always-on reduction technologies, is designed to support high performance for mixed workloads and almost every application.
+Data Center performance can be further transformed with data-reduction technologies--like deduplication and compression.
+For instance, Pure Storage's Pure Reduce, which offers five always-on reduction technologies, is designed to support high performance for mixed workloads and almost every application.

 Previously, VDI technologies were underappreciated and underutilised given the resources and huge upfront costs associated with the centralised storage required for virtual machines.
 Now, new innovations like Pure's industry-proven solutions have transformed VDI into the foundation for a modern data experience.
 Powered by the right infrastructure, VDI can help support new business models and improve user satisfaction, cybersecurity and IT operations.